Daily Routines in a COVID World

 The seven essential daily mental health activities to optimise brain matter and create well-being can be adapted for home life during the virus.
 Let's get creative.
 I have listed some ideas below that might be helpful.
 Create your own list of ideas that will work for you and your family.

 This is important.
-Check out the tip sheet "10 Tips For Better Sleep" on my website https://www.drkateowen.com/video-s
+Check out Tips For Better Sleep on my YouTube channel.

 You still need to move your body!
 Walk around your house or your living room.
 Set up a home gym.
 Dust of the old cricket set in the shed.
 Watch a yoga video online.